zeruhur/cosmiccreatures/docs/armored_knight.md

 ### Armored Knight
-9 HP, 3 Armor, 10 STR, 6 DEX, 8 WIL, Energy Sword Strikes (dX, Energy Blades), Protective Shields, Powerful Charges
+8 HP, 3 Armor, 14 STR, 12 DEX, 10 WIL, Energy Sword Strikes (d8, Energy Blades), Protective Shields, Powerful Charges

 - An imposing armored warrior with an unyielding suit of armor.
 Can strike with energy-infused swords, generate protective shields, and charge enemies with great force.
 - Its unwavering resolve and heavy armor make it a steadfast guardian on the battlefield.